S-Hunt/FoilTrack/README.md

 FoilTrack is copyright of the authors.
 It is released under the terms of version 3 of the GNU General Public License (GPLv3).
 This means you are free to run, study, share, and modify the software but that any derivative work must be distributed under the same or equivalent license terms.
-For full details please refer to the LICENCE file distributed with FoilTrack.
+For full details please refer to the [LICENSE](./LICENSE) file distributed with FoilTrack.

 For ease of installation and avoid problems with versioning we distribute a handful of files and toolboxes alongside FoilTrack.
 These were all released by their authors under the terms of copyleft of permissive licences that